-Viewers largely label me under “Contemporary African Art” designation.
-I choose to label my work as Igbo Vernacular Art.
-The reason for this is that I believe that I have created a truly original body of work that exists outside formal academic or Western dialogue.
-My art is drawn from life itself and deeply anchored in a place and culture from which it was derived and so I believe that this description is more accurate as it implies a unique iteration of customs and tradition, bound to a particular location and a particular people.
+Viewers often categorise my work under the umbrella of “Contemporary African Art.”
+I prefer to describe it as Igbo Vernacular Art.
+This distinction matters to me because I believe I have created a truly original body of work, one that exists outside formal academic structures and Western artistic dialogue.
+My art is rooted in lived experience and intimately tied to the place and culture from which it emerges.
+Igbo Vernacular Art more accurately reflects a unique expression of customs and traditions, anchored to a particular people and a particular geography.

 -